olebole/irafdoc/doc/ccdred.mkillumflat.rst

   First, the input flat field images are processed as needed.
 Then the large scale illumination pattern of the images is removed.
-The illumination pattern is determined by heavily smoothing the image using a moving <tt>"boxcar"</tt> average.
+The illumination pattern is determined by heavily smoothing the image using a moving <span style="font-family: monospace;">"boxcar"</span> average.
 The output image is the ratio of the input image to the illumination pattern.
 The illumination pattern is normalized by its mean to preserve the mean level of the input image.
   </p>